cazzlewazzle89/GROND/README.md

 ## Usage

-`refseq_grond.sh` and `gtdb_grond.sh` are used to build databases using RefSeq and GTDB taxonomy respectively.
+`grond.sh` is used to build the database from the latest GTDB release.
-By default they will use:
+By default it will use:
 - 50 parallel processes to download assemblies and annotations and edit seqid headers
 - 50 threads for VSEARCH clustering
-- 20 threads for identifying rRNA genes in genomes without accompanying annotation using Barrnap
+- 20 threads for identifying rRNA genes in genomes using Barrnap

-These settings, along with VSEARCH clustering identity (default: 99.9%) and output directory (default: `./Grond_GTDB/` or `./Grond_RefSeq/`) can be changed by editing the variables at the beginning of the relevant script.
+These settings, along with output directory can be changed by editing the variables at the beginning of the relevant script.

+Update from the original version: all dereplicated databases will be constructed by running `grond.sh` - I removed the option to specify the dereplication threshold.

-Both scripts mentioned above will do the majority of the work but will call R scripts to identify _rrn_ operons, perform quality checking (the details of which can be found in the GROND publication), and join _rrn_ operon identifiers to the source genome taxonomy.
+This script will do the majority of the work but will call R scripts to identify _rrn_ operons, perform quality checking (the details of which can be found in the GROND publication), and join _rrn_ operon identifiers to the source genome taxonomy.
-R scripts are also used by the GTDB database builder to extract assembly information and identify genomes which are missing annotation.
+R scripts are also used by the GTDB database builder to extract assembly information.

-Also included in the `Scripts/` folder are scripts to:
-* collate the files necessary to generate the manuscript figures and statistics
-* calculate average nucleotide identity (ANI) between all pairwise combinations of complete genomes used to construct both GTDB and RefSeq databases
-* train a Qiime2 Naive Bayes feature classifier to assign taxonomy to amplicons (generated using all tested primer pairs) using each database - I will make these available shortly
-* calculate intragenomic diversity of complete GTDB genomes

 ## Note on Database Construction

 GROND is envisaged as a tool to aid standardisation of 16S-ITS-23S rRNA analysis and allow comparison of results and, as such, building your own version would defeat the purpose.

-That said, if you want to build your own version using the NCBI taxonomy system, make sure you have the most up-to-date version of the taxonomy database.
-I do this using the commands described in the [TaxonKit manual](https://bioinf.shenwei.me/taxonkit/usage/#before-use).

-This does not download automatically as I often encounter an EOF error while extracting the `taxdump` tarball so it is less hassle to do it manually using the accomanying script `get_taxonkit_DB.sh` before running `refseq_grond.sh`.
-You do not need to do this when using the GTDB taxonomy system as the information is available on [the website](https://gtdb.ecogenomic.org/downloads) and will be automatically downloaded when running `gtdb_grond.sh`.

 ## Note on Naming